menu

 If you love row houses and attached homes, you will probably really like the Salt Lakes Foster Village Northeast neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 69.4% of the residential real estate here is classified as row houses and attached homes.

-Furthermore, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Salt Lakes Foster Village Northeast neighborhood.
-A whopping 85.3% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.0% of the neighborhoods in the U.S. Everything here just feels new.
+Furthermore, homes built from 2000 through today make up a higher proportion of the Salt Lakes Foster Village Northeast neighborhood's real estate landscape than 98.0% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 85.3% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Also of note, one way that the Salt Lakes Foster Village Northeast neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 97.6% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.